voedger/voedger-docs/README.md

 You should not learn, choose and intergate all these technologies.
 Just use Voedger and focus on what your business needs.
 Voedger is beneficial for:

 **Business owners**

 - Save your money and time by an order of magnitude.

 **Product owners**

-- Team will be focused on business needs, not on system programming.
+- Focus your team on the needs of the business, not on system programming.
-- Deliver features in weeks, not in months (or in months, not in years).
+- Deliver features in weeks, not months (or in months, not years).

 **System Architects**

 - **Choosing a technology stack**.
 You do not need to choose technology stack components.
 Voedger is all-on-one, no choice.
 - **Solution architecture**.
 Effective architecture is already developed, just use it.

 **Developers**

 - **System programming**.
 Creating users, authentication, authorization, sharding, sync, queues processing, service mesh, logging, monitoring etc. - save your time, it is already implemented.
 - **Application programming**.
 Describe most of your needs using VSQL.
 It is not enough?
 Provide your own Extensions, development process is very easy.
 - **Performance optimization**.
 Comes optimized - caching, sharding, batching, zero memory allocations in hot paths etc.

 **DevOps**

 - **Deployment**.
 Zero Downtime Deployment is at your service.
 - **Logging and monitoring**.
 Dashboards, alerts, logs - all in one place.